Are you eating right? Ask your genes.

 “Amazing!
 I have lost 3Kg in one month after following the report action plan!!
 After failing many diets in the past.”

-MyNutriGenes® is a state-of-the-art and an up-to-date genetic test that analyzes 80 genetic variants, present in 54 genes, with a significant impact on the planning of a personalised nutritional plans in 5 main impact areas:
+MyNutriGenes® is a state-of-the-art and up-to-date genetic test that analyses 102 genetic variants, present in 75 genes, with a significant impact on the planning of personalised nutritional plans in 3 main impact areas:

-MyNutriGenes® makes use of the most recent and rigorous scientific studies that allows nutritionists to have unique insights of each person’s metabolism.
-The DNA, extracted from a saliva sample, is analysed in order to evaluate 80 genetic variants from 54 genes.
+MyNutriGenes® makes use of the most recent and rigorous scientific studies that allows nutritionists to have unique insights into each person’s metabolism.
+The DNA, extracted from a saliva sample, is analysed in order to evaluate 102 genetic variants from 75 genes.
 These genes are specifically associated with nutrition and weight management.

 The associations identified between the genetic variants under study and the body’s response to food intake are corroborated by reliable international scientific studies [1-5].
-The scientific knowledge presented in the reports resulted from the evaluation of more than 300 scientific studies, including meta analyses of cohorts from 3.000 to 30.000 participants [6-8].
+The scientific knowledge presented in the reports resulted from the evaluation of more than 400 scientific studies, including meta-analyses of cohorts with 3.000 to 30.000 participants [6-8].
 Only peer reviewed scientific publications presenting statistically significant genotype-phenotype correlations have been considered [9-12].

 Nature Reviews Endocrinology, 10, 749-760, 2014